udayakiran/paper-flight/README.md

 # paper-flight (Work in progress)

-Light weight ruby library to send notifications across multiple channels (email, SMS, xmpp and etc.) and track the progress.
+Light weight ruby library to send notifications across multiple channels (email, SMS, xmpp and etc.) with support to read data from various sources and report the job status.